Felix Gall: Junior career

 Gall was born in Nußdorf-Debant, Tyrol, Austria.
-Since childhood, Gall practiced various sports such as climbing, tennis, skiing, and taekwondo.
-Through schoolmates who participated in triathlon, he got into cycling.
+During his childhood, he practiced several sports including climbing, tennis, skiing, and taekwondo before becoming interested in cycling through school friends involved in triathlon.

-In 2015, Gall became the Austrian junior champion in road racing.
-In the autumn of that year, he competed at the 2015 UCI Road World Championships in Richmond, Virginia, United States, and won the title of junior world champion in road racing.
-Upon his return from the United States, he was welcomed by around 1,000 people in his hometown.
-He received a cycling scholarship, a driver's license course, and a new racing bike.
+In 2015, Gall won the Austrian National Junior Road Race Championships.
+Later that year, he achieved international recognition by winning the junior road race at the 2015 UCI Road World Championships in Richmond, Virginia.
+Following his victory, he received a public welcome in his hometown attended by around 1,000 people and was awarded a cycling scholarship, a driving course, and a new racing bicycle.

-In 2016, Gall won the junior competition Trofeo Dorigo Porte, and the following year, he received a contract with Development Team Sunweb.
-In 2018, he won the Austrian National Road Race Championships in the under-23 category.
-In March 2019, he achieved his first success in an elite race by winning the second stage and the general classification of the Istrian Spring Trophy.
+In 2016, Gall won the junior Trofeo Dorigo Porte.
+The following season, he joined the Development Team Sunweb.
+In 2018, he won the Austrian National Under 23 Road Race Championships.

-AG2R Citroën Team
+In 2019, he claimed his first elite stage race victory by winning both Stage 2 and the overall classification of the Istrian Spring Trophy.

-After three years in the development team and two years in the WorldTour squad of Team Sunweb/DSM, Gall announced in 2021 that he would move to the AG2R Citroën Team the following year.
-Originally, his contract with DSM was supposed to run for another year, but due to ongoing tensions between different riders and the team management, Gall terminated his contract at the end of 2021.
+Gall progressed through the development structure of Team Sunweb and later joined the WorldTour squad.
+During his time with the team, he developed into a promising climber and stage racer.
+In 2021, after two seasons with the WorldTour team, he announced that he would leave Team DSM to join AG2R Citroën Team for the 2022 season..
+Although his contract with DSM was initially due to run through 2022, Gall and the team agreed to terminate it early amid reported tensions between several riders and team management.

 2022

-In 2022, Gall, as part of the AG2R Citroën Team, achieved sixth place in the overall classification of the Tour of the Alps.
-He was then named in the startlist for the 2022 Giro d'Italia, his first Grand Tour.
+In his first season with AG2R Citroën Team, Gall finished sixth overall at the Tour of the Alps.
+He was subsequently selected for the 2022 Giro d'Italia, marking his debut appearance in a Grand Tour.